jakenolan/SWE-Interview-Notes-and-LeetCode-Python-Solutions/Notes/DataStructures.md

 <br />

 *Graphs are made up of nodes with edges that connect that node to its neighbors.
-These can be depicted as an adjacentcy list where each node has a coresponding list of its neighbors.*
+These can be depicted as an adjacency list where each node has a corresponding list of its neighbors.*

 <br />